estellad/Discrete-vs-Continuous-MSM/README.md

 ## Data Analysis
 <img align = "right" src="https://raw.githubusercontent.com/EstellaD/Fully-Continuous-MSM-MPP/master/DesignFigures/AnalysisDesign/analysis_approach.png" width=500>
-The above methods are further developed and demonstrated in a new chronic glucocorticoid user cohort study over a 20-year period, with two time-dependent confounders - long-term-care (LTC) residency and bisphosphonate (BP) therapy duration.
+The simulation methods are further developed and demonstrated in a new chronic glucocorticoid user cohort study over a 20-year period, with two time-dependent confounders - long-term-care (LTC) residency and bisphosphonate (BP) therapy duration.
 The outcome of interest is time-to-fracture.
 For exposure data, given the large sample size (86,842 patients) and the requirement of long-format dataset (split each individual's follow-up period by ordered person-times from all patients) in longitudinal survival analysis, we decide to use a discrete approximation of a five-day interval for slicing.
 The visit status are coded if there is a dose level change.

 #### Requirement
 Required R pacakges are `library(survival)`, `library(plyr)`, `library(dplyr)`, `library(stringr)`, `library(splines)`, `library(survey)`, `library(tableone)`, `library(MASS)`, `library(xtable)`, `library(forestplot)`, `library(Hmisc)`, `library(tidyverse)`, `library(ggplot2)`, and `library(lmtest)`.
 A R version of 3.5.2 or above and the packages version as recent as possible are recommened.